Skip to main content

 These disparities are particularly evident between developed and developing countries.
 They reflect the complex interplay of socioeconomic, infrastructural, and cultural factors.

-This article examines the most recent comparative statistics on global dental care accessibility.
-By analyzing these data, we aim to highlight the urgent need for improved dental care infrastructure, workforce, and public health measures in underserved regions.
+This article compares recent statistics on global dental care access and highlights the need for stronger infrastructure, workforce, and public health measures in underserved regions.

 Disparities in Untreated Dental Caries Rates